Marcuuu/test-readme/README.md

 ### Animated Button

-The <code>.btn-animated</code> class adds a slight "push" to the button when clicked.
+The `.btn-animated` class adds a slight "push" to the button when clicked.

 	<button class="btn-animated">Button</button>
 	<div class="btn btn-animated">Button</div>